zine-eddine303/obsidian-notes/Thoughts/Business related.md

 ---
 ==I think we should niche down for starters==, we should find a field that's thriving and in need for websites and work on some examples to showcase them, then start pitching, i need liquidity to pay for bricks, and a new laptop, new phone. then i expand. for example lawyers, travel agencies, immobilier....

+---
+Kiddy park is a good business that doesn't have a website, we can inspire from websites like aquapark bourj el kiffan, and hanibal, cartage land...
+There's a lot of pictures that we can use from their maps, they have a logo The only problem is how to reach the Decision Makers "DM".
+==NVM they have a website that's down==